List of FLCL characters

-The central characters in FLCL (also known as Fooly Cooly), a 2000 Japanese anime produced by Gainax and Production I.G, with two additional seasons released in 2018.
+The central characters in FLCL (also known as Fooly Cooly), a 2000 Japanese anime produced by Gainax and Production I.G, with two additional seasons released in 2018, followed by two more seasons in 2023.
 The first season covers the story of a sixth grade student named Naota Nandaba whose life is greatly changed after he is run over by the mysterious alien troublemaker Haruko Haruhara.
-The second season covers the story of a seventh grade student named Hidomi Hibajiri whose life Haruko also intrudes.
+The second season covers the story of a seventh grade student named Hidomi Hibajiri whose life Haruko also intrudes on.